Top 10 Furniture Manufacturers in South Africa (2026)

 90 Years in South Africa

+Founded in 1936, Edblo is one of South Africa’s oldest continuously operating bed and mattress manufacturers — approaching 90 years in local production.
 Edblo manufactures a full range of queen mattresses, bed bases, and complete sets.
 Its manufacturing facilities are based in Johannesburg and supply a national distribution network.
-The brand is a staple in Pepkor’s retail chains (Russells and Bradlows), as well as independent bedroom specialists across the country.

-Best for: Value-conscious buyers who want a proven, South African-made bed without premium pricing.
-Particularly good for main bedrooms on a budget.
+Best for: Value-conscious buyers who want a proven, South African-made bed.
+Queen sets typically R5,000–R10,000.

 06